-You will be reoffered screening later in pregnancy, ideally by 20 weeks.
-You can be screened right up to the birth of the baby.
-You can ask your midwife or GP to be retested for hepatitis B, HIV or syphilis at any time if you change your sexual partner or think you are at risk.
+You will be reoffered screening later in pregnancy, at around 28 weeks.
+You can request retesting for hepatitis B, HIV or syphilis at any time if you change your sexual partner or think you are at risk.

-The tests will tell you if you have any of these infections.
+The tests will tell you if you have any of these infections and if you are immune to rubella.

-If you have hepatitis B it is important for specialist teams to check your health before and after the birth.
+If you have hepatitis B specialist teams will monitor your health in pregnancy and after the baby is born.
 Your partner and any other children may need testing and vaccination.
+To prevent the baby getting hepatitis they need four vaccinations: